 I opted for the Rainshadow 2.
 It's big - sleeps 3 - and weighs 42 oz.
 That's less than 3 pounds!
 I wanted a larger tent as I usually backpack with friends, and needed a tent that could fit my boyfriend and my dog.
 Entirely enclosed yet also ultralight, it is a great option for the bug-phobic like me.
 After getting it in September, I've used my tarptent for multiday trip in the Sierras, at Joshua Tree in October, and a overnight trip in the Angeles National Forest.
 Overnight temps have ranged from 50s to the 20s, with windy days and calm days.

+My biggest problem with the Rainshadow 2 has been the setup.
+I'm a pro with freestanding tents (it doesn't take much), but a complete novice pitching a tarp.
+It requires a really taut setup, especially on those windy or rainy nights.
 Otherwise you'll be cursed with the loud sound of constant flapping, or pooling puddles of rain in the wrong places.
 If the ground is hard and rocky (like the campground at JTree) and you have to resort to using rocks to guy out the lines rather than stakes....
 UGH!
 This isn't an issue with the Rainshadow per say, more of a learning curve involved with tarps in general.

 PROS: